Avdhoot12/bynry-backend-case-study/README.md

 ✅ Safe commit strategy: flush() used to access product.id without half-saving

-### 🧠 Assumptions
+### Implementation Notes & Assumptions

+I made a few assumptions while coding this part:
-- Product and Inventory are SQLAlchemy models
+- Using SQLAlchemy models (seemed like the best choice for Flask)
-- SKU is globally unique
+- SKUs need to be globally unique (based on common warehouse practices)
-- initial_quantity is required (not optional)
+- Made initial_quantity required to prevent zero-stock entries
-- price is in a valid numeric string format (e.g., "199.99")
+- Enforced strict price format (e.g., "199.99") to avoid currency issues we often see in e-commerce

+Let me know if any of these need to be adjusted!

 ## 🗃️ Part 2: Database Design